giovanni404/wasm_dynamic_linking/README.md

 $emcc foo2.c -s SIDE_MODULE=1 -o foo2.wasm
 ```

 These SIDE_MODULE can be dynamically linked to the WASM application a.k.a.
-MAIN_MODULE, in 2 ways:
+MAIN_MODULE, in two ways:

 1. Dynamically link WASM modules to WASM application at load time